jfrog/build-info-go/README.md

 bld, err := service.GetOrCreateBuild(buildName, buildNumber)
 ```

+It's important to invoke this function at the very beginning of the build, so that the start time property in the build-info will be accurate.

 ### Collecting Build-Info for Go Projects

 After you [created a Build](#creating-a-new-build), you can create a new Go build-info module for your Go project and collect its dependencies: